 An excellent book on this topic of nature supporting brain and mind health and wellness is Your Brain on Nature by by Eva M. Selhub, MD, and Alan C. Logan, ND.

 10. Use sound and music.

 The right sound and music can change your brainwaves and mood to foster relaxation and equanimity and reduce anxiety and depression.

 Music therapy is highly effective for a reason: We are wired to respond and even alter our brain waves to music.
 Check out the book Healing at the Speed of Sound by Don Campbell and Alex Doman.
 It’s a great read and full of fascinating info on music and sound and health.
 I suggest getting the enhanced eBook version so you can click through to the auditory files.

 When my cousin Bev West and I began writing our Cinematherapy book series, we didn’t know that cinematherapy is a legitimate therapeutic modality used by licensed clinical psychologists.
 We just knew that movies are a great way to address your emotions, explore them, and shift your mood.

 To get in touch with grief and sadness, have a good cry, and feel better afterward, watch a “tearjerker,” particularly one with an uplifting ending.
 One of my favorites is The Joy Luck Club.
 To laugh and create endorphins that actually contribute to better health and lower cellular inflammation, watch a comedy that makes you laugh so hard your face hurts afterward.
-You can watch something slapstick, like an old Marx Brothers movie, or something absurd, like a Monty Python movie, or anything else that strikes YOU as funny.
+You can watch something slapstick or absurd--anything else that strikes YOU as funny.
 I would suggest being cautious about cynical humor as that can reinforce distorted beliefs that support depression and anxiety.
 Go for movies that make you feel empowered, strong, and able to handle life’s stressors.